Þorvaldur Makan Sigbjörnsson

 Þorvaldur Makan Sigbjörnsson (born 26 November 1974) is an Icelandic former international footballer.

 Club career

 He played club football for KA Akureyri, Leiftur, Östers IF, KA Akureyri again, Fram Reykjavik and Valur.

 In October and November 1997, Þorvaldur underwent a trial at Sheffield United and Stoke City but was not signed.
 In December, he had a trial with Östers IF and in January 1998, he signed a three-year contract with the club.
+He left Öster in November 1998, due to their financial situation following their relegation from the Allsvenskan.

 In December 1998, he signed with KA.

 In June 2004, Þorvaldur collapsed during the middle of a game between Fram and Fylkir due to what was initially thought to be a severe migrane.
 In July 2004, he announced his retirement from football due to a brain injury caused by several blows to the head over his career.
-Two years later, he had recovered from the injury returned to the field with Valur.
+Two years later, he had recovered from the injury and returned to the field with Valur.

 National team career

 Þorvaldur won one cap for the senior Iceland team, in a 6–1 friendly defeat to Brazil in Brasília on 8 March 2002.